jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) The Commissioner may for a tax year (whether before or after the passing of the annual taxing Act for that year) assess the income tax of any taxpayer at the basic rates.
 No such assessment shall be deemed to be invalid on the ground that it is made before the passing of the annual taxing Act.
 (2) If the annual rates for any tax year are higher or lower than the basic rates, the amount of every assessment of income tax made under this section in respect of that year shall be deemed to be increased or reduced accordingly, and every such assessment shall have the same effect as if the amount as so increased or reduced had been specified in the assessment.

+### 92BA Taxpayer assessment of multinational top-up tax
+(1) A taxpayer who is required to provide a multinational top-up tax return for a fiscal year must make an assessment of the amount of multinational top-up tax payable by the taxpayer for the fiscal year.
+(2) An assessment under this section is made on the date on which the taxpayer’s multinational top-up tax return is received at an office of the department.
+(3) This section does not apply to a taxpayer for a fiscal year if the Commissioner has made an assessment of the multinational top-up tax payable by the taxpayer for the fiscal year.

 ### 92B Taxpayer assessment of GST
 (1) A taxpayer who is required under the Goods and Services Tax Act 1985 to provide a GST tax return for a GST return period must make an assessment of the amount of GST payable by the taxpayer for the return period.
 (2) An assessment under this section is made on the date on which the taxpayer's GST tax return is received at an office of the department.